intel-analytics/BigDL-2.x/pyzoo/zoo/examples/friesian/feature/README.md

 * `driver_cores`: The number of cores to use for the driver.
 Default to be 4.
 * `driver_memory`: The amount of memory to allocate for the driver.
 Default to be 36g.
 * `days`: The day range for data preprocessing, such as 0-23 for the full Criteo dataset, 0-1 for the first two days, etc. Default to be 0-23.
-* `frequency_limit`: Categories with frequency below this value will be omitted from the encoding.
+* `frequency_limit`: Categories with frequency below this value will be omitted from encoding.
 We recommend using 15 when you preprocess the full 1TB dataset.
 Default to be 15.
 * `input_folder`: The path to the folder of parquet files, either a local path or an HDFS path.
 * `output_folder`: The path to save the preprocessed data to parquet files.
 HDFS path is recommended.